hynek/structlog/docs/console-output.md

 ```

+## Standard Environment Variables

+*structlog*'s default configuration uses colors if standard out is a TTY (i.e. an interactive session).

+It's possible to override this behavior by setting two standard environment variables to any value except an empty string:

+- `FORCE_COLOR` *activates* colors, regardless of where output is going.
+- [`NO_COLOR`](https://no-color.org) *disables* colors, regardless of where the output is going and regardless the value of `FORCE_COLOR`.
+  Please note that `NO_COLOR` disables _all_ styling, including bold and italics.

 ## Disabling Exception Pretty-Printing

 If you prefer the default terse Exception rendering, but still want *Rich* installed, you can disable the pretty-printing by instantiating {class}`structlog.dev.ConsoleRenderer()` yourself and passing `exception_formatter=structlog.dev.plain_traceback`.